Miles5746/Brackets-plus/README.md

 7. Type in terminal: python3 BracketsPlus (or BracketsPro if you got that)
 8. It will be running now!
 9. To exit, go to terminal and press cntrl+c

+Thank you for using this script, you are free to edit/reupload it how ever you like, as it isn't that big!

 -Miles5746, Thank you for looking at this!